fluxcd/website/content/en/flux/installation/bootstrap/gitlab.md

 ## GitLab PAT

-For accessing the GitLab API, the boostrap command requires a GitLab personal access token (PAT) with complete read/write access to the GitLab API.
+For accessing the GitLab API, the bootstrap command requires a GitLab personal access token (PAT) with complete read/write access to the GitLab API.

 The GitLab PAT can be exported as an environment variable: